edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/how_does_360_work.md

 </div>

 ## Conclusion
 Congratulations!
 You've completed your first 360 project.
-Now's a great time to review what you learned:
+Now's a great time to review what you learned so far:

-* How to operate a 360 camera.
+* How to use a 360 camera called the Ricoh Theta S to capture images.
-* The importance of scale in 360 images and virtual reality.
+* How 360 camera position effects scale in VR.
-* How to view and share your images.
+* How to upload your captured images from the camera to view in a VR headset and online in a browser.

 Stay tuned for more projects from TechStart.
 Next up, we plan to create projects that use 360 video and add graphics to 360 images.